retrievercommunications/barking-web-service-getting-started/SoapUI/README.md

 # Using SoapUI with Barking's Web Service

 SoapUI is an application built to help testing of SOAP and REST interfaces.
-It a great way to independently test that you can connect to the Barking Web Service interface from your network.
+It is a great way to independently test that you can connect to the Barking Web Service interface from your network.

 The free open source edition can be downloaded here: https://www.soapui.org/downloads/soapui.html